Colorado State University Mountain Campus: Programs

 A popular program at CSU Mountain Campus is the Challenge Ropes Course.
-Many groups use the facilities including students from both Colorado State University and Poudre School District.
-Additionally many recreational and corporate groups include a stop at the Ropes Course for use in team building exercises.
-The course consists of several low and high elements built in 1989 with a large climbing wall and adjoining "Giant Swing" built in 2005.
+Many groups use the facilities, including students from both Colorado State University and Poudre School District.
+Many recreational and corporate groups include a stop at the Ropes Course for use in team building exercises.
+The course consists of several low and high elements built in 1989, with a large climbing wall and adjoining "Giant Swing" built in 2005.
 There are also multiple walk wires.
-In the Hourglass Fire of 1994 the course was damaged severely but was rebuilt in the following years.
+The course was damaged severely in the Hourglass Fire of 1994, but was rebuilt in the following years.